-HUD also acted arbitrarily and capriciously because, while focusing on the purported costs of compliance, it ignored the benefits already accruing from the AFH process-including benefits arising from the non-acceptance and revision of some initial AFHs.
+HUD also acted arbitrarily and capriciously because, while focusing on the purported costs of compliance, it ignored the benefits already accruing from the AFH process-including from the non-acceptance and revision of some initial AFHs.
 In promulgating the Rule, HUD acknowledged that compliance with the Rule's requirements would impose some burden on itself and program participants, but it found those costs outweighed by the Rule's "positive impacts" that "entail changes in equity, human dignity, and fairness."
 80 Fed.
 Reg.
 42,349.
 In suspending those requirements, HUD did not acknowledge its previous finding, let alone explain why it now weighed costs and benefits differently.

-Such an unexplained "180 degree turn away from [precedent is] arbitrary and capricious," as is an agency's decision "to reverse its position in the face of a precedent it has not persuasively distinguished."
+Such an unexplained "180 degree turn away from [precedent is] arbitrary and capricious," and an agency's decision "to reverse its position in the face of a precedent it has not persuasively distinguished is quintessentially arbitrary and capricious."
 La.
 Pub.
 Serv.
 Comm'n v.
 Fed.
 Energy Regulatory Comm'n, 184 F.3d 892, 897 (D.C.
 Cir.
 1999) (citation omitted).
 "The agency must at least 'display awareness that it is changing position' and 'show that there are good reasons for the new policy."
 Encino Motorcars, LLC v.
 Navarro, 136 S. Ct.
+2117, 2126

-2117, 2126 (2016), citing FCC v.
+(2016), citing FCC v.
 Fox Television Stations, Inc., 556 U.S. 502, 515 (2009).
 "In such cases it is not that further justification is demanded by the mere fact of policy change; but that a reasoned explanation is needed for disregarding facts and circumstances that underlay or were engendered by the prior policy."
 Encino Motorcars, 136 S. Ct. at 2126, citing Fox Television Stations, Inc., 556 U.S. at 515-16.

-Here, HUD suspended the AFFH Rule's requirements based largely on supposed compliance burden, a cost it earlier considered and found to be outweighed by the Rule's benefits, without even acknowledging-let alone explaining-its change in course.
+Here, HUD is suspending the AFFH Rule's requirements based largely on the burden of compliance for itself and its funding recipients, a cost that it considered and found to be outweighed by the Rule's benefits when promulgating the Rule, without even acknowledging-let alone explaining-its change in course.
 Not only did HUD reverse its own weighing of costs and benefits without acknowledging that it was doing so, it also "entirely failed to consider an important aspect of the problem," State Farm, 463 U.S. at 43, in considering only what it believed to be the costs of immediate implementation and not the benefits.
 California v.
 U.S. Bureau of Land Mgmt., 227 F. Supp.
 3d 1106, 1122 (N.D.
 Cal.
 2017).

 In addition, had HUD considered the benefits of the Rule so far, it would have found no reason to change course, because the Rule has conferred the benefits HUD expected.
 One study of the twenty-eight AFHs submitted to HUD between October 2016 and July 2017-that is, the majority of the 49 on which HUD based its decision-compared those submissions to the AIs previously prepared by the same participants and found striking improvements.
 Whereas the AIs contained "nebulous goals," the AFHs contained "more concrete ones."
-See Steil Decl. ¶¶ 17, 9-20 (giving examples).
+See Decl. of Justin Steil ¶ 17; see id. ¶¶ 9-20 (giving examples).
 In the past, most municipalities' AIs did not set even a single goal that included a quantifiable metric of success or concrete policy to be enacted.
 Now, almost all included in their AFHs promises specific enough that HUD and local advocates can hold municipalities responsible for keeping them.
-See Steil Decl. ¶¶ 9-20.
+See Decl. of Justin Steil. ¶¶ 9-20.